 After confirming that he carries The Queen’s Keys, he walks through the Bloody Tower archway to where the main body of

 the guard is assembled.
-The guard present arms, the Chief Yeoman Warder raises his hat and calls
+The guard presents arms, the Chief Yeoman Warder raises his hat and calls

 “God Save Queen Elizabeth” followed by an Amen from the guard.
 The keys are then taken to the Queen's House for safekeeping accompanied by the Last Post.

 This wonderful ceremony has only been delayed once when during WWII a bomb knocked the warders off their feet.
-It has never been cancelled.
+It has never been canceled.